 When, in 1904, a group of people chose to leave St. Peder’s Lutheran Church, a Danish-speaking congregation in the Longfellow neighborhood of Minneapolis, they were embracing the new realities of the communities in which they lived and worked.
 This group believed that the new church should use the English language.
 Their efforts resulted in the founding of the Evangelical English Lutheran Church of the Holy Trinity.

 The new church grew rapidly from 37 original members to 273 members by 1909.
 By 1954, the baptized worshipping community was 3,744, making Holy Trinity the third largest church in the United Lutheran Church of America (ULCA).
 World missions, stewardship, and evangelism were emphasized.
 Music became central to the church’s identity during this time, with a junior choir, senior choir, and bell choir all contributing regularly to worship.
 In 1975, updates were made to the worship space, including the installation of a faceted stained glass window behind the altar.
-Worship continued to be seen as the central and integrating action of the congregation’s life together, an important congregational value continues to the present day.
+Worship continued to be seen as the central and integrating action of the congregation’s life together, an important congregational value that continues to the present day.

 From the beginning, Holy Trinity has viewed education as intimately connected to the worship life of the community.
 The process of education lends meaning to worship, and worship nurtures the life of faith.
 The Sunday Church School at Holy Trinity emerged during the earliest days of the congregation and Holy Trinity’s commitment to Christian education of children in the community has remained strong throughout its history.
 Although the number of children in the Sunday Church School program has decreased over the years, reflecting demographic changes in the community, the program itself has evolved to engage children and youth of all ages in discussions relating biblical and theological themes to contemporary life.